vmunagal/T5Q-A/README.md

- T5-Base Model for generating questions based on contect & answer .
+ T5-Base Model for generating questions based on context & answer .

 After fine tunning the T5-base model able to achieve bluert score of : 0.67